dustinpfister/blog_posts/_posts/electronjs-example-game-mrsun.md

 ### 1.2 - The preload.js file

 While working on this project I ran into a problem that had to do with a race condition when saving a game state file to the file system.
 If a save was in progress and I quit or reloaded the game before the save was finished I would loose my save state.
-There might eb a number of ways to go about adressing this problem but the way that I solved it was by just making use of an additonal nodejs file and using the fork method of the nodejs child process module to lanunch a save as a whole other detached process on the client system.
+There might be a number of ways to go about adressing this problem but the way that I solved it was by just making use of an additonal nodejs file and using the [fork method](/2019/08/07/nodejs-child-process-fork/) of the [nodejs child process module](/2018/02/04/nodejs-child-process/) to lanunch a save as a whole other detached process on the client system.
 This way the detached process will continue even if the main game porcess was killed, or the game was reloaded.

 ### 1.3 - The save file script savefile.js

 As I have covered in the section on the preload.js file for this game prototype.
+Nothing major with this script as it just needs to be a very basic script that will just write a file using the write file method of the [nodejs file system module](/2019/06/14/nodejs-filesystem-write-file/).